acekyd/display-medium-posts/README.txt

 3. Allowed users to choose between carousel or list displays.

 == Changelog ==

+= Version 3.0 =

+* Added Feature to fetch posts from publications.
+* Updated date displayed to date published from date created at.
+* Updated Admin dashboard with more details

+= Version 2.1 =

+* Updated code to match medium's new structure
+* Fixed bugs with list display

 = Version 2.0.2 =

 * Choose to display posts in list format